 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3S does not offer wifi capability.
+In contrast, the D3S does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D3S and the D810 have been discontinued, but can regularly be found used on eBay.
 The D3S was replaced by the Nikon D4, while the D810 was followed by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3S or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (11 vs 5 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.